Numeric variable types allow us to store and manipulate numeric values in our programs.

 decimal highPrecisionDecimal = 3.1415926535897932384626433832m;

-Unlike other languages, JavaScript does not distinguish between integers or decimal numbers.
-All numbers are treated as floating points (64 bits according to the IEEE 754 standard), with no clear separation between integers and floating-point numbers.
+Unlike other languages, JavaScript does not distinguish between integers or numbers with decimals.
+All numbers are treated as floating-point (64 bits according to the IEEE 754 standard), without a clear separation between integers and floating-point numbers.

 let integer = 10;